RedBeastOfLeaf/Google-IT-Automation-with-python-Coursera-Answers/README.md

 # NOTE:-
 These were the questions that I had encountered During the Course.
 If you encounter something different and want the answer to it.
 # Please feel free to contact me at cryptonic020801@gmail.com anytime
- Just send me the question I'll try to solve it and then send it to you And also send me a screenshot of the question in courera.
+ Just send me the question I'll try to solve it and then send it to you And also send me a screenshot of the question in coursera.